npenkov/pebslee-pebble/README.md

 # Version information

+## v.1.6

+* Translations in French - ready for German and Spanish
+* Option for snooze
+* Remote command activated for toggling tracking from the phone
+* Stability - memory leaks removed.

 ## v.1.5

 * Back button on main windows works only when sleep is not active (stopped) - can be used to light up display while active